 Other Things You Can’t Miss in Budapest

-There are countless thermal baths in Budapest, being the Szechenyi Bath the largest and most popular.
+There are countless thermal baths in Budapest, being the Szechenyi Bath is the largest and most popular.
 The century-old hot spring comprises 18 pools, and they’re not only therapeutic but also incredibly relaxing, especially if you dive in during winter’s chilly nights.

 The Fisherman Bastion is a neo-gothic terrace overlooking the city of Buda.
 The fortification was built in the 19th-century and is today one of the city’s highlights.
 The architecture is remarkable, and the seven turrets that once served as guarding posts give the edification a romantic feel.
 You’ll find a great cup of coffee here, better enjoyed with the old city in the background.

 You don’t want to miss the Buda Castle at night.
 The mystic fog gives the already impressive building a timeless aura that’s simply hard to describe.
 This is the city’s Royal Palace, and it’s now a museum.
-The entire neighborhood surrounding Castle Hill is worth walking up and down; this is one of the city’s oldest quarters.
+The entire neighbourhood surrounding Castle Hill is worth walking up and down; this is one of the city’s oldest quarters.

 Budapest is Pure Magic

-There’s no doubt the ancient city is a special place and worthy of a visit any time of the year.
+There’s no doubt the timeless city is a special place and worthy of a visit any time of the year.
 Still, with a snowy background, Budapest becomes something else, a magical place infused with the most heartwarming and comforting feelings.

 It’s not just the impressive architecture or the old streets infused with thousands of years of history.
 It’s not the world-class food and the well-known Hungarian hospitality.
 It’s not even the luscious, sweet wine and the buttery pastries.
 Spending the holiday season in Budapest just feels like home.